EliteDangerous/edapi/README.txt

                         system/station. (default: False)
   --basename BASENAME   Base file name.
 This is used to construct the cookie
-                        and vars file names. (default: edapi) --tdpath TDPATH       Path to the TradeDangerous root.
-This is used to locate the TradeDangerous python modules and data/ directory. (default: .)
+                        and vars file names. (default: edapi) --tdpath TDPATH       Path to the Trade Dangerous root.
+This is used to locate the Trade Dangerous python modules and data/ directory. (default: .)
   --no-color            Disable the use of ansi colors in output. (default:
                         False)